Key takeaways:

 You may also come across two types when you buy a domain: premium domains and regular domains.

-- Premium domains are short, memorable, and often contain popular keywords, making them more expensive.
-These domains can improve your brand’s visibility, credibility, and SEO ranking.
+- Premium domains are short, memorable, and often contain popular keywords, making them more expensive and considered valuable in the market.
+These domains can improve your brand’s visibility, credibility, and search engine ranking.
 However, the high cost may not always justify the investment, especially for smaller businesses or new websites.
+Michael White (VP, Product Management and Domain Aftermarket) reminds, “Buying a premium domain is like purchasing a property at a listed price—usually a higher cost close to market value.”

-- Regular domains are more affordable and widely available.
+- Regular domains are usually a new domain available at a standard registration price.
+They’re more affordable and widely available.
 They may not be as short or keyword-rich, but with strong branding, they can be just as effective.
-Regular domains are budget-friendly and provide plenty of opportunities to build a memorable online presence.
+These are budget-friendly and provide plenty of opportunities to build a memorable online presence.

 Likewise, pay attention to more than just the initial price.
 A good rule of thumb is to compare at least 3–5 registrars before buying, so you can make an informed decision about the money you invest.